Associate Professor Magnus Almgren, phone: 031-772 1702, email: magnus.almgren

-The class sessions are build around seminars, lecture notes, research papers and project work.
+The class sessions are built around seminars, lecture notes, research papers and project work.

 The course will start with lectures from faculty and invited speakers.
 You will also in the first week form a group and work on a project.
 As part of that work, you should find and connect your work to the scientific literature.
 As such, each group/project will touch upon a series of scientific articles, both to give an introduction to our work and then support you in your respective projects.
 We have assembled a list of papers from which you can choose: http://www.cse.chalmers.se/edu/course/DAT300/papers.html.
 You may also suggest your own papers, but they need to be challenging and of sufficient theoretical depth.
 These papers should be connected to your project and support your work (for example in that you implement a suggested algorithm, evaluate two algorithms, etc.).

-For both presentations and project report, please take a careful look at the lectures/instructions at the technical writing course: http://www.cse.chalmers.se/edu/year/2015/course/DAT147/ or the current one in PingPong if you are registered.
+For both presentations and project report, please take a careful look at the lectures/instructions at the technical writing course: http://www.cse.chalmers.se/edu/year/2015/course/DAT147/ or the current one in Canvas if you are registered.

-Currently, we have the following speakers lined up for 2018.
-In August we will schedule exact times for them (below).
-Titles will change.
+Previous years, we had the following speakers lined up.
+Please get back later for information for 2019.
+In August we will schedule exact times and titles.

 A major part of the course will evolve around the projects (see here for suggestions ).
 Our idea is that this should be a hands-on approach, but for each project we also expect you to read scientific papers.
 These will help you for the implementation but also show research problems.
 We know that the seven weeks will go by very quickly, so you will need to have decided on your project (and your group) in the first week.
 We are in the process of extending our testbed, and we can promise you some cool gadgets for you to build your project upon.
 At project start, we will share access with a github for you to look at (and possibly extend earlier projects) as well as discuss available hardware that you can use in your projects, and available data.